aavanlee/fypnew_aavan/README.md

 8. pip install Flask

 ## Video Captioning

-note: find link to model
+things to do:
-check video extensions which can use
+find link to model and put there check video extensions which can use clean up some more

 Running without API: